NiryoRobotics/ned_ros/sphinx_doc/source/installation/wsl.rst

 ::
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

+.. todo:: bizarres les affichages encore non ?

-3. You then need to restart your machine to finish the WSL install and the upgrade to WSL2.
+3. You then need to restart your machine to finish the WSL installation and the upgrade to WSL2.

 4. Set default version of WSL to 2 (in a powershell terminal)